agascoig/CPPMinimalFFT/README.md

 This is a simple FFT library written in C++, currently supporting only the complex double type.
-The purpose of this repository is to study the performance compared to MinimalFFT.jl.  sincos is from the Openlibm library for better performance.
-Compiling with gcc also yields much better performance than clang.
+The purpose of this repository is to study the performance compared to MinimalFFT.jl to make improvements.

+*sincos* is borrowed from the Openlibm library for better performance than the standard C library.
+FFTW is a dependency for the correctness and performance testing in the test subdirectory.

+This was originally written in C and converted to C++.
+Compiling with gcc or fastmath yields much better performance than standard clang.

 ## Organization